Health Assured large logo

 Breathe

 Anxiety is also known as the fight or flight response, and this response is associated with the brain and the nervous system.
-When GAD occurs, the fight or flight response is often triggered regularly; this is why breathing exercises can be so beneficial.
+When GAD occurs, the fight or flight response is often triggered regularly; this is why breathing techniques can be so beneficial.
 Plus, you can do them anywhere, and they're absolutely free.

 If you're interested in trying this technique, read our blog to find breathing exercises to relieve stress.